radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 {: #tlsx509pkix }

 All RADIUS/(D)TLS server implementations MUST implement this model.
-RADIUS/(D)TLS client implementations SHOULD implement this model, but MUST implement either this or TLS-PSK
+RADIUS/(D)TLS client implementations SHOULD implement this model, but MUST implement either this or TLS-PSK.

 If implemented it MUST use the following rules: